ManuelBuenAbad/graphare/README.md

 Using the code
 --------------

-You can use `GraPhaRe` freely, provided that in your publications, you cite the paper [Buen-Abad, Chang, Hook (2022)](https://arxiv.org/abs/2212.xxxxx).
+You can use `GraPhaRe` freely, provided that in any resulting publications you cite the paper [Buen-Abad, Chang, Hook (2022)](https://arxiv.org/abs/2212.xxxxx).

 The BibTeX entry for the paper is: